bitstopco/twilio.cr/README.md

-# twilio-cr - A library to access the Twilio API
+# twilio.cr - A library to access the Twilio API

 ## Installation